 The consent of the Polish Oil and Gas Company (PGNiG) to publish their seismic data is gratefully acknowledged.

-Similarly, Janusz Badura, Aleksander Kowalski, Marta Rauch and Andrzej Solecki, together with the geological institutes of the Polish Academy of Sciences and of the University of Wrocław, as well as the Polish Geological Society and the Polish Geological Institute - National Research Institute are thanked for the permission to reproduce their illustrative materials.
-We also express our gratitude to Jonas Kley and Andrzej Solecki for their constructive and helpful reviews, and, last but not least, to Piotr Krzywiec for the inspiration and encouragement to write this paper.
+Similarly, Janusz Badura, Aleksander Kowalski and Marta Rauch, together with the geological institutes of the Polish

+Academy of Sciences and of University of Wrocław as well as the Polish Geological Society and the Polish Geological

+Institute - National Research Institute are thanked for the permission to reproduce their illustrative materials.